Charlesetc/polarbear/bugs.md

 # Bugs

 - Doesn't compile anything yet
-- Needs an expression to parse - an empty file is an error.
-- You can have '(' and spaces but not spaces and ')'
+- You can have '(' and newlines but not newlines and ')'